 In this episode of In-Ear Insights, Katie and Chris talk about code quality assurance, process management, and how often you should be updating your standard operating procedures.
-What happens if you don’t keep your processes and code in good working order?
+What happens if you don’t keep your QA processes and code in good working order?
 Tune in to find out!

 Subscribe To This Show!

 If you're not already subscribed to In-Ear Insights, get set up now!

 - In-Ear Insights on Google Podcasts